qsymmachus/resume/resume.md

 * Helped lead a complete re-design of our internal member support tools.
   * Cut the time it takes member support specialists to do their jobs in half.

-##### Software Engineer, New Avenue Inc, 2014/04 – 2015/04
-* Developed the core features of a project management platform for home construction.
-* Designed and implemented RESTful APIs and ETL processes for managing client data.
-* Led A/B marketing experiments that tripled our conversion rate.

-##### Student, Dev Bootcamp, 2014/01 – 2014/03
-* Successfully made the shift from academia to a career in software development.
-* Learned more and faster in three months than I ever have before.

 #### Education

-* M.A. history, UC Berkeley 2013
+* M.A. history, UC Berkeley
-* M.A. medieval studies, University of Toronto 2011
+* M.A. medieval studies, University of Toronto
-* B.A. history, _summa cum laude_, Carleton College 2009
+* B.A. history, _summa cum laude_, Carleton College